kelsk/suas-search-engine/README.md

 The Shut Up & Sew search engine was created to quickly and easily search the websites of all the vendors from the Shut Up & Sew vendor list.

 # Contributing
 Contributions welcome!
-Submit comments and PRs at your leisure.
+Submit issues and PRs at your leisure.

 ## Project setup
 ```